Azure/terraform-azurerm-avm-res-network-bastionhost/README.md

 ### <a name="input_tunneling_enabled"></a> [tunneling\_enabled](#input\_tunneling\_enabled)

 Description: Specifies whether tunneling functionality is enabled for the Azure Bastion Host.
+(Native client support for SSH and RDP tunneling)

 Type: `bool`